Misconceptions and Debunking the Myths About Balloon Sinuplasty

 Balloon sinus surgery is just as effective as endoscopic surgery when achieving long-term improvement in symptoms and quality of life.
 Some studies show that balloon sinuplasty may even be better than endoscopic sinus surgery to treat chronic obstructive pulmonary disease (COPD).
 This condition can cause various symptoms, including chronic cough, shortness of breath, and wheezing.

-Recovery from balloon sinuplasty takes much less time than traditional surgical procedures like LPRs or ILSs and requires only a few days of rest at home (or in the hospital).
+Recovery from balloon sinuplasty takes much less time than traditional surgical procedures.
+It requires only a few days of rest at home (or in the hospital).
+Although some people feel like they can return to normal activities immediately.

 Myth 4: It Will Change the Way My Nose Looks/Shaped

 Your nose will stay exactly how it was before your surgery; you won’t notice any noticeable changes in your appearance when you wake up after surgery.
 Your nose shape will remain the same after balloon sinuplasty because your nostrils are still open to air passage, but they will be smaller due to less tissue mass.
-The result is an improved breathing environment for you and your family members who live with you.
+The result is an improved breathing environment.

 Balloon sinuplasty aims to reduce congestion in the nose by creating negative pressure in the airway during sleep.
 This reduces the risk of snoring and prevents it from worsening while improving the overall quality of life.